evuraan/MythicalMythTV/maestro/README.md

 `maestro` is the orchestrating component the Mythical MythTV Roku channel connects to.

-Run maestro using the same `-maestroBaseURL` argument your [your roku app uses](https://github.com/evuraan/MythicalMythTV/blob/main/images/maestro_baseURL.jpg).
+Run maestro with the same `-maestroBaseURL` argument your [your roku app uses](https://github.com/evuraan/MythicalMythTV/blob/main/images/maestro_baseURL.jpg).

 ## Setting up `maestro`